 Kamran’s recent book chapter A Critical Analysis of The Transgender (Intersex) Persons Act, 2018 has been published in the Palgrave Macmillan’s book, which he presented at the University of Lincoln; and another study Portrayal of Intersex in Indian Cinema that was presented at The Southwest Conference, Trinity University, US will be published this summer at the American journal, Jump Cut.

 Kamran has served as a Public Governor Central (2018-2020) in the Council of Governor of the Hillingdon Hospitals NHS Foundation Trust.
 This has enabled him to contribute to the operational running of institutions and to work as part of a dynamic and high functioning team which he integrate in creative practice film research and teaching.
 An aspiring academic, keen to share the field experience through academic teaching and research.

 TV Talk Show 1999

 He began his career in the media industry as digital video effects designer for television channels and advertising agencies.
 He later joined a television production house, Telewise, as an editor and director.
-He has worked with several global brands, including Ariel, Nestle Nesvita, Nestle Nido, Lipton, John Player’s Gold Leaf, Coca-Cola, Fanta, Walls, Pepsi, WildCat and Barclays.
+He has worked with several global brands, including Barclays, P&G’s Ariel, Nestle Nesvita, Nestle Nido, Lipton, John Player’s Gold Leaf, Coca-Cola, Fanta, Walls, Pepsi, and WildCat.
 Apart from direction, Kamran is proficient and quite respected for his skills in operating aerial, handheld camera, crane and jib, editing, and colour grading.

-Since 2000, Kamran had been involved in teaching and also invited in TV shows to speak about Film and TV direction and production.
-His wife, Dr Iram Qureshi, is a Practising Academic, Film & TV Director, Producer, and Assistant Examiner at the University of Cambridge.
-Her PhD is on British Cinema.
-They live in London with their three lovely daughters.
+Kamran’s wife, Dr Iram Qureshi, is also a media Academic and award-winning Film & TV Producer, Director, and Senior Lecturer at the Ravensborne University London.
+Her PhD was on British Cinema.
+They live in London with their three lovely daughters Michelle, Huda and Hareem.